dstar4138/distress/README.md

 * Erlang VM (version R15B01 or higher)
 * GNUMake or CMake

 However DISTRESS is headless and will need a client to connect with it.
-A python client is currently in development.
+We have a python and C++ based client on the way.

 ## Building ##